Taube Family Foundation

 • Dianne Taube, President and Vice Chairman - Community leader serving on multiple boards focused on Northern California's cultural, artistic and athletic opportunities, as well as task forces on Bay Area youth and teen mental health.
 Following Tad's passing, Dianne has assumed leadership of Taube Philanthropies.

-• Shana Penn, Executive Director - Scholar-in-residence at the Graduate Theological Union's Center for Jewish Studies in Berkeley and author of the award-winning book "Solidarity's Secret: The Women Who Defeated Communism in Poland."
+• Shana Penn, Executive Director - Scholar-in-residence at the Graduate Theological Union's Centre for Jewish Studies in Berkeley and author of the award-winning book "Solidarity's Secret: The Women Who Defeated Communism in Poland."
 She received Poland's Commander Cross of the Order of Merit in 2013 and Poland's Medal of Gratitude for her contributions to Polish-Jewish dialogue.
-The UC Theatre's Shana Penn Lobby was named in her honor in recognition of her leadership.
+The UC Theatre's Shana Penn Lobby was named in her honour in recognition of her leadership.

 Board Members: